 You arrive with your international flight in Bogota.
 Our driver welcomes you at the airport and brings you to the Hotel where you stay overnight.

 Day 2: City Tour in Bogota

-Day 3: Tren de la Sabana & Salt Cathedral
+Day 4: Tren de la Sabana & Nemocon Salt Mine

-A speciality Coffee producer invites us for a walk through their steep fields of coffee bushes while learning every detail that is needed to produce an excellent coffee.
-Then, we have a close look at the post-harvest installation where coffee beans are cleaned, selected and roasted.
-Our visit ends in the laboratory with a coffee tasting session.
+A speciality Coffee producer invites us for a walk through steep fields of coffee bushes to explore every detail that is needed to produce an excellent coffee.
+We have a close look at the post-harvest installation where coffee beans are cleaned, selected and roasted.
+Our visit ends in the laboratory with a professional coffee tasting session.
 In the afternoon, we return to our hotel where we stay overnight.

 Day 7: City Tour in Medellin

 We travel on the suburban train to the Acevedo Railway Station where we board the aerial cable car into the mountains.
 The breathtaking journey takes us from the city, through mountainous suburbs, to a nature reserve up in the hills.
 We visit the famous Comuna 13 after lunch.
 It was one of the most dangerous places in the city and is nowadays an example for social transformation.
 We return to the hotel in Medellin in the late afternoon.